 It’s always a good idea to write down your key points and questions before you make the call.
 You don’t want to read them verbatim and sound stilted, but it will help if you have them on hand to ensure that you don’t miss anything important.
-Base your questions on the job description or on the information you have gleaned from your research.
+Base any questions on the job description or the information you have gleaned from your research.
 Having specific, well thought-out questions will impress them and show that you have read and researched with care.

 Also have a copy of your resume on hand in case they ask specific questions about your background and experiences.